jaakkopasanen/AutoEq/README.md

 ```

 #### Using Sound Signatures
-AutoEQ provides a way to play around with different sound signatures easily.
+AutoEq provides a way to play around with different sound signatures easily.
 The use-cases include making headphones
 deviate from the neutral target or making one headphone sound like another.

 Equalizing Sennheiser HD 800 to sound like Sennheiser HD 650 using pre-computed results.
 Both have been measured by